scds/intro-twine/lessons/lesson4.md

   - Finally, make sure to enable scrollbars.
 Passages sometimes get too long, so it's important for players to be able to scroll.
   <img width="50%" src="../assets/img/lessons/itch5.png" style="border: solid 2px black">

 You can mess around with the other settings yourself, like giving your game a description or tags.
-If you're planning to upload a game in the future, keep in mind that the visibility of your game will increase if you've got more details about the game.
+If you're planning to upload a game in the future, keep in mind that the visibility of your game will increase if you've got more details about it.

 When you're done with your game details, you'll need to select the access mode for your game.
 The first time you choose, it won't allow you to make your game public.
 This is to prevent accidental publishing.

 To set your game to public, you'll need to click on `Save and view page` while it's in either Draft mode or Restricted mode.
 <img width="80%" src="../assets/img/lessons/itch6.png" style="border: solid 2px black">

-This will bring you to your new game page where you can test your game to make sure it's working.
+This will bring you to your new game page, where you can test your game to make sure it's working.

 Once you're ready to make your game public, click on `Edit game` at the top of the game page.
 <img width="100%" src="../assets/img/lessons/itch7.png" style="border: solid 2px black">